rmzetti/hover-exec/README.md

 ### Scripts with command execution strings included

-Command lines to start a number of scripts are included (see [Configuration settings](#configuration-settings) near the end of this `README` for the actual commands):
+Command lines to conveniently start a number of scripts are included (see [Configuration settings](#configuration-settings) near the end of this `README` for the actual commands):

 - vm (vm script, with vscode api included in context)
 - eval (built-in javascript, with vscode api available)